kyma-project/community/collaboration/sig-core/proposals/event-flow.md

 Instead of performing steps 2-4 inside Application-Broker, the necessary steps to enable eventing for a Kyma Application should be `delegated` to a `new Kubernetes controller`.

 How would we solve the above mentioned problems with this solution:

-1. The `EventFlow` CR (Custom Resource) would be created by the Application-Broker.
+Problem 1: The `EventFlow` CR (Custom Resource) would be created by the Application-Broker.
    The chance that the creation of EventFlow CR fails due to an error in the provisioning request (inside Application-Broker - no retries) is very low.
    Therefore, retries in the Application-Broker are not required anymore.
    If the Application Channel is not ready, an Informer on the Knative Service (which reflects the status of the Application Channel as well) would trigger a new reconciliation, therefore implementing the required retries.

-2. Whenever a ServiceInstance is provisioned by the Application-Broker, an EventFlow CR would be created in the same namespace as well.
+Problem 2: Whenever a ServiceInstance is provisioned by the Application-Broker, an EventFlow CR would be created in the same namespace as well.
    That means we know which applications are relying on a Knative Broker.
    When a deprovisiong request arrives in the Application-Broker, we delete the appropriate EventFlow CR.
    If there are no EventFlow CRs left, we can safely delete the Knative Broker.
    If a new provisioning request arrives in the meantime, we wait for the deprovisioning of the Knative Broker and trigger the creation of a new Knative Broker.
 If the broker is ready, the EventFlow CR status is set to ready.

-3. We can easily reflect the status of the Knative Broker inside the EventFlow status using an Informer on the Knative Broker.
+Problem 3: We can easily reflect the status of the Knative Broker inside the EventFlow status using an Informer on the Knative Broker.
 We won't reflect the status of the Knative Broker in the ServiceInstance.

 #### Example of EventFlow CR